surniaulula/wpsso/readme.txt

 * *Improvements*
 	* None.
 * *Bugfixes*
-	* Fixed the WPSSO IPM Free add-on from showing up on the SSO > Licenses settings page.
+	* Fixed the WPSSO IPM Free add-on from showing up on the SSO &gt; Licenses settings page.
 * *Developer Notes*
+	* Added a new WpssoPage::get_text() method to return the length adjusted text from Wpsso::get_the_text().
 	* Added the default language to the list returned by the WordPress get_available_languages() function.
 	* Renamed the 'wpsso_cache_expire_content' filter to 'wpsso_cache_expire_the_content'.
 	* Renamed the 'wpsso_can_filter_content' filter to 'wpsso_can_filter_the_content'.